altermo/ultimate-autopair.nvim/notes/list-of-things-that-I-may-implement.md

 + [ ] test make multichar input work without interactive (interactive is expensive)
 + [ ] fastwarp multi pair `f(g(|))h` > `f(g(|h))
 + [ ] be able to fastwarp things like html tags, which are not autopaird
-+ [x] make every extension option to a maybe function
 + [ ] nvim-surround like features
 + [ ] have the ability to disable langtree filter: if tree.root, go to parent langtree
 + [ ] somehow make collitions not happen